 Independence, Kansas, was home to a very young Laura Ingalls and her family during the year 1869.
 This is the setting for the second book in her series, Little House on the Prairie.

 The day of our visit, the surrounding fields, prairie grasses, and very big skies, were absolutely beautiful.
-We loved the chance to just linger in the picnic area, look at the farm animals, and feel the sun and wind on our faces; a very Little House on the Prairie feeling, indeed.
+We loved the chance to just linger in the picnic area, gaze at the farm animals, and feel the sun and wind on our faces; a very Little House on the Prairie feeling, indeed.

 Make sure to check out the gift shop.
 Many of the items are made locally, and thus, very unique.

 Also of interest are the nearby Verdegris River and Walnut Creek, which are mentioned in the books.

 We also drove into Independence, Kansas, and visited the cemetery where you can see the gravestone of Dr. Tann.

 This is the final stop on our Kansas Author Adventures Trail.